 Napier & Rollin’s attorneys focus primarily on representing both men and women in all types of divorce cases.
-Our divorce attorneys have the skill and wisdom to navigate the most complicated and unusual issues which may arise within the context of a dissolution of marriage proceeding.
+Our divorce lawyers have the skill and wisdom to navigate the most complicated and unusual issues which may arise within the context of a dissolution of marriage proceeding.

 Like all family law proceedings, divorce cases are governed by distinct procedural rules and attorneys are expected to obey additional guidelines of professional conduct called the “Bounds of Advocacy.”
 The very first guideline of the Bounds of Advocacy is that an “attorney should strive to lower the emotional level of family disputes by treating counsel and the parties with respect.”
 Napier & Rollin believes that this approach is also more likely to lead to a favorable outcome for its client.
 However, operating with professionalism and courtesy to others does not mean ignoring misconduct or giving up valuable rights without getting fair value in return.
 Napier & Rollin is always capable and willing to enforce its clients’ rights by aggressively pursuing the truth and a just outcome though necessary litigation.